Jobium/SHERLOC_spacesuit_materials/README.md

-# SHERLOC Spacesui Material Study
+# SHERLOC Spacesuit Material Study
-Python Jupyter Notebooks for processing and analysis of DUV Raman spectra of spacesuit materials on Mars
+Python Jupyter Notebooks for processing and analysis of DUV Raman spectra of the spacesuit materials onboard NASA's Perseverance Mars rover.

 These Notebooks process Raman & fluorescence spectra and spectral maps acquired using the MOBIUS and SHERLOC instruments.